Alcatraz2141/RAG/README.md

 ## Getting Started
 To run the  ChatBot project locally, follow these steps:

-1. ##Clone the Repository##: git clone {repo url}
+1. **Clone the Repository**: git clone {repo url}

-2. ##Install Dependencies##: Navigate to the project directory and install the required dependencies: pip install -r requirements.txt
+2. **Install Dependencies**: Navigate to the project directory and install the required dependencies: pip install -r requirements.txt

-3. ##Add Google API Key##: Obtain a OPENAI API key and add it to the .env file in the project directory: OPENAI_API_KEY=your_openai_api_key
+3. **Add Google API Key**: Obtain a OPENAI API key and add it to the .env file in the project directory: OPENAI_API_KEY=your_openai_api_key

-4. ##Run the Project##: Launch the chatbot application using Streamlit: streamlit run rag.py
+4. **Run the Project**: Launch the chatbot application using Streamlit: streamlit run rag.py

-5. ##Interact with the ChatBot##: Open your web browser and navigate to the provided URL to interact with  ChatBot.
+5. **Interact with the ChatBot**: Open your web browser and navigate to the provided URL to interact with  ChatBot.

 ## Project Structure
 The project structure is organized as follows:

--rag.py: Main application file containing the Streamlit user interface and chatbot functionality.
+- rag.py: Main application file containing the Streamlit user interface and chatbot functionality.

--requirements.txt: List of Python dependencies required to run the project.
+- requirements.txt: List of Python dependencies required to run the project.

 - .env: Environment configuration file for storing sensitive information (e.g., API keys).